National Guard Arctic Interest Council meeting strengthens U.S. Arctic security cooperation

+The establishment of the National Guard Arctic Chair at the TSC signifies a crucial step in bolstering U.S. Arctic security cooperation, providing enhanced coordination and leveraging the National Guard's invaluable security cooperation experience and relationships.

+“As the Ted Stevens Center continues to expand security cooperation in the Arctic, it makes sense to deepen our partnership with the National Guard.
+We recognize the value of their longstanding, formal and informal relationships across the North,” explained Schell.

-Matthew Schell, Deputy Associate Director for Research and Analysis at the Ted Stevens Center for Arctic Security Studies, briefs member of the National Guard during the National Guard Arctic Interest Council 2024 Annual Meeting that occurred Jan.
-31 to Feb.
-1 in Essex, Vermont.
-Schell provided a comprehensive overview of the center's role to the 17 states constituting the council.
-The synergy between the TSC and the National Guard underscores the commitment to advancing U.S. interests across the Arctic region, ensuring stability and prosperity for Arctic nations and beyond.
-(Courtesy photo)
+This synergy between the TSC and the National Guard underscores the commitment to advancing U.S. interests across the Arctic region, ensuring stability and prosperity for Arctic nations and beyond.

 |Date Taken: